cauIfield/cauIfield/README.md

 NO YOU DONTTTT ITS OKAY TO BE WRONG!! - ELLIE

 NO BUT I DOOO ITS TRUEEEE SOFTIE insert tiktok emoji looking thing -NID

+who tf are you calling soft do you need me to paste whats in your card as a reality check - ellie